To pass the US citizenship test, you will have to answer 10 of a possible 100 questions. The following question is from the USCIS test.

 As the president cannot be an expert on all aspects of government, he can lean on his Cabinet secretaries for advice on areas where his knowledge may be limited.

-The president’s executive power was established by the constitution.
-Article II of the United States Constitution gives the president control over the executive branch of the government, but not the other two branches (the legislative and judicial branches).
+The constitution established the president’s executive power.
+Article II of the United States Constitution gives the president control over the executive branch of the government but not the other two branches (the legislative and judicial branches).

 How Are Cabinet Members Selected?